IBM/event-automation/_tutorials/ep-tutorial-6.md

 This is an extension to the [Track how many products of each type are sold per hour](../guided/tutorial-3) tutorial.
 In that tutorial, we counted how many units of each product type are sold in each hour.

-To refine the previous tutorial flow, this tutorial shows how to identify the style with the highest number of units sold per hour.
+To refine the previous tutorial flow, this tutorial shows you how to identify the style with the highest number of units sold per hour.

 ## Instructions

 ### Step 1 : Create a flow

-This tutorial begins with the flow created in the [Track how many products of each type are sold per hour](../guided/tutorial-3) tutorial, which gives an hourly count of the number of units that are sold of each style.
+This tutorial begins with the flow that was created in the [Track how many products of each type are sold per hour](../guided/tutorial-3) tutorial, which gives an hourly count of the number of units that are sold of each style.

 If you haven't completed that tutorial yet, you should do it now.